evolutionsoftswiss/tic-tac-toe-portlet/README.md

 A Tic Tac Toe Portlet designed for liferay.

-You find a running version on [evolutionsoft.ch](https://evolutionsoft.ch/tic-tac-toe).
+You find a running version of the new webapp on [evolutionsoft.ch](https://evolutionsoft.ch/tic-tac-toe).

 ## License
 Tic Tac Toe portlet is provided under the Apache-2.0 license.